stanford-policylab/opp/py/data_readme_template.md

   id has different service_area, subject_race, subject_age, and subject_sex,
   i.e.1099162
-- Data is deduplicated on raw columns timestamp, subject_race, subject_sex, subject_age, and service_area, reducing the number or records by X%
+- Data is deduplicated on raw columns timestamp, subject_race, subject_sex, subject_age, and service_area, reducing the number or records by ~2.0%
 - There are no locations, but service_area is provided

 ## San Francisco, CA